 - Children and infants

-If you are at risk for iron deficiency, reach out to a physician in Chicago, IL, Peoria, IL, or Bloomington, IL, at GI Alliance of Illinois to ensure anemia does not become an issue.
+If you are at risk for iron deficiency, reach out to a physician in Chicago, IL, Peoria, IL, or Normal, IL, at GI Alliance of Illinois to ensure anemia does not become an issue.

 What are some symptoms of anemia/iron deficiency?

 Insufficient levels of oxygen can cause several iron deficiency problems.
 The most typical symptoms of iron deficiency anemia can include:

 - Painful or smooth tongue

 - Cold hands and feet